SemihSaydamAndroid/forTrendyol/README.md

 # Note

-The test contains Trendyol UI test.
+The code contains Trendyol UI test.
 This test created with Page Object Model.